Contents

 ## [6,] 13 13 1 1

-head(get_slot_contents(alncov, 'reversed')) # alignment coverage in reversed strand
+head(get_slot_contents(alncov, 'reverse')) # alignment coverage in reverse strand

 ## L21 L22 L23 L24